nunet/device-management-service/README.md

 nunet actor cmd --context user /dms/node/deployment/delete --orchestrator-id <deployment-id>
 ```

 These commands help you manage storage space and maintain a clean deployment history.
-The prune command is particularly useful for removing old, completed deployments while keeping recent ones for reference.
+The prune command is particularly useful for removing old deployments based on time criteria or removing all deployments with terminal statuses (Failed and Completed) while keeping active deployments (<=Running).
 The delete command allows you to remove specific deployments that are no longer needed.

 ### REST Endpoints